-b. resist the demolition of listed buildings in whole or in part, or the removal or modification of features of architectural importance, both internal and external;

-c. require the preservation of original architectural features, and later features of interest, both internal and external;

-d. require the reinstatement or removal of internal or external architectural features of listed buildings or scheduled ancient monuments, commensurate with the scale of the development;

-e. resist the change of use of a listed building that would materially harm its character;

-f. strongly encourage any works to a listed building to be carried out in a correct, scholarly manner by appropriate specialists;

-g. require desk based assessments and where necessary archaeological field evaluation before development proposals are determined, where development is proposed on sites of archaeological significance or potential.
+- b. resist the demolition of listed buildings in whole or in part, or the removal or modification of features of architectural importance, both internal and external; - c. require the preservation of original architectural features, and later features of interest, both internal and external; - d. require the reinstatement or removal of internal or external architectural features of listed buildings or scheduled ancient monuments, where harm is caused to the significance of the asset commensurate with the scale level of the proposed development; - e. resist the change of use of a listed building that would materially harm its character: - f. require any work to a listed building to sustain the significance of the heritage asset and as such strongly encourage any works to a listed building to be carried out in a correct, scholarly manner by appropriate specialists; - g. require desk based assessments and where necessary archaeological field evaluation before development proposals are determined, where development is proposed on sites of archaeological significance or potential.